-A: No. It was common in the American South in the nineteenth century—and common in Kate Chopin’s fiction—for both white people and people of color to refer to older African Americans as “Uncle” or “Aunt.”
+A: No. It was common in the American South in the nineteenth century—and common in Kate Chopin’s fiction—for both white people and people of color to refer to older Black Americans as “Uncle” or “Aunt.”

 Q: What is Ozème’s ethnic background?
 Is he an Acadian, a white Creole, a Creole of Color, or something else?